-COTIF provisions equivalent to the EU ECM regulation are set out in Annex A to the ATMF UR.
+COTIF provisions concerning the certification of ECMs, equivalent to the EU ECM regulation, are set out in Annex A to the ATMF UR.

 Only components corresponding to an IC not holding an EC certificate (non-certified ICs as defined in point 7.2.1 of the TSI), which are produced before or within the transitional period referred to in section 6.3 and indicated in this TSI, are allowed to be used for substitution.